SSahas/SSahas/README.md

-### Hi there, I am Sahas 👋
+### Hi there, I am Sahas👋

 - 🔭 I’m currently working on computer Vision and NLP
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently working on Machine Learning
 - 📫 How to reach me: sriramsahas2002@gmail.com
 - 🏫 I am doing Bachelers of Technology in Electronics and communication at IIITN
 - Mobile : 9398860943